In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-The LATCH connectors push in easily enough, and you can hear the confirming click when they reach the anchor point.
-The strap connecting the two goes across the base much like a vehicle belt, and the lock-off helps hold it all in place so it doesn't shift.
-Tightening the strap was hard because it was on the closest side during installation, so pulling it was not ergonomic.
-Also, the lock-off doesn't seem to stay locked and offers no tensioning to boot.
+The LATCH connectors push in easily enough; you can hear the click when they reach the anchor point.
+The strap connecting the two goes across the base much like a vehicle belt, and the lock-off helps hold it all in place.
+Tightening the strap was hard because it was on the closest side during installation.
+Also, our lock-off wouldn't stay locked and offered no tensioning.

 peg perego primo viaggio 4-35 nido - installation of the nido seemed more difficult to us than is should...